 ARTD 7190G Seminar in Art Historical Methodology 30 hours plus conference; 3 credits Research, writing techniques, and methodologies essential to the field of art history.
 Topics include studying oeuvre catalogues, doing on-site archival work, and conducting interviews.
 Prerequisite: matriculation for the M.A. in art history or permission of the deputy chairperson.
 ARTD 7193G Internship in a Museum 60 hours, 3 credits Work in a museum in one of the following departments: registrar, education, curatorial, or development.
 Prerequisite: matriculation for the M.A. in art history and permission of the deputy chairperson.
 ARTD 7194G Internship in an Arts Organization 60 hours, 3 credits Work in a museum, gallery, auction house, archival or private collection, arts foundation or other arts-related organization.
 Prerequisite: matriculation for the M.A. in art history and permission of the deputy chairperson.
+ARTD 7196G Special Topics in Art History 45 hours; 3 credits Discussion of various periods and themes of art history.
+Course content varies from term to term.
+Students may not repeat topics.
+Prerequisite: Matriculation for the M.A. in art history or for the M.F.A. in art or permission of the deputy chairperson.
 ARTD 7197G Independent Study for the M.A.
 Thesis 60 hours; 3 credits Research supervised by a faculty member dedicated towards completion of the M.A. thesis.
-Students may take this course up to two times.
-Prerequisite: Matriculation for the M.A. in art history and permission of the deputy chairperson.
+Students may take this course up to two times Prerequisite: Matriculation for the M.A. in art history and permission of the deputy chairperson.
 ARTD 7198G Special Problems I 30 hours plus conference each term; 3 credits each term Research supervised by a faculty member in the student's major area.
 Students may take these courses more than once.
 Prerequisite: matriculation for the M.A. in art history or for the M.F.A. in art and permission of the deputy chairperson.
 ARTD 7199G Special Problems II 30 hours plus conference each term; 3 credits each term Research supervised by a faculty member in the student's area of concentration.
 Students may take these courses more than once.
 Prerequisite: matriculation for the M.A. in art history or for the M.F.A. in art and permission of the deputy chairperson.
 STUDIO ART Introductory courses ARTD 7210X Workshop in the History of Art 60 hours; 3 credits Study of past and present art using techniques of art history and the design workshop.
 Workshop assignments correlated with lecture material to develop historical insight through immediate experience.
 Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education or permission of the deputy chairperson.
 ARTD 7220X Workshop in the Theory and History of Design 60 hours; 3 credits Historical analysis of basic design concepts.
 Evolution of handcrafted design from ancient times to the present.
 Assigned readings.
 Seminars and workshop demonstrations.
 Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education or permission of the deputy chairperson.
 ARTD 7250T Projects in Creative Art for the Classroom 30 hours plus conference; 3 credits Initiation and development of projects in creative art in consultation with the instructor.
 Presentation of an evolving portfolio to both art and education faculty for evaluation.
 Must satisfy standards of originality and execution consistent with achievement of the advanced degree, and demonstrate and document how personal artistic knowledge translates into classroom practice.
-(This course is the same as Education $7506\times$ [781X]).
+(This course is the same as Education 7506X [781X]).
 Prerequisite: matriculation for the M.A. in art education.